underthecurve/underthecurve.github.io/_posts/2016-09-15-the-data-in-data-stories.md

 It's often hard for people to understand what exactly I do.
 When I say that I'm a "data journalist" and that I "tell stories using data", I usually get a blank stare or follow-up questions along the lines of, "what types of data?" or "what do you mean by 'tell stories'?"

-Here's my attempt at an answer to the first question.
+Here's my attempt to answer the first question, "What types of data?"

 I tend to group "data" into four broad categories: